neoforged/.github/primers/26.2/index.md

     - `Level`
         - `ACROSS_THE_WHOLE_WORLD` - The maximum diameter of a level.
         - `getNextEntityId` - Returns the next free entity network identifier.
+    - `LevelSettings#withAllowCommands` - Whether to allow commands in the level.
     - `SignalGetter#getBestOwnOrNeighbourSignal` - Returns the best redstone signal from the current block position or its surrounding neighbors.
 - `net.minecraft.world.level.block`
     - `CopperChestBlock#getHingeSound` - Gets the hinge sound to play based on the current state of the chest.